MrBananaHuman/SttToTts/README.md

 # SttToTts
-Stt to Tts using JS speech recognition
+Stt to Tts using P5js speech recognition